4cody/taskAppUI/README.md

 # taskAppUI
-UI for the task app
+UI for the task managment app, TaskAid

+Created in ReactJS

+Front-end component to the full stack application